MMunibas/Asparagus/docs/source/about.rst

 Some of the things we are currently working on are:

-- Adding new architectures (SchNet or PaiNN) Maybe ANI or general Behler-Parinello.
+- Adding new architectures (MACE or Nequip) Maybe ANI or general Behler-Parinello.
 - Uncertainty Quantification methods (Ensemble, Deep Evidential Regression, Others)
-- Interface with other MD codes: LAMMPS, AMBER
+- Interface with other MD codes: LAMMPS
 - Solvation models for ML/MM simulations
 - Active learning cycles.
 - Automatize transfer learning